 Pocono Whitewater Adventures will provide rafts on Day 1.
 Option for Day 1: Pocono Whitewater Adventures rents full wet suits; half wet suits; waterproof booties – you pay Pocono Whitewater Adventures that day for the items if you choose to use them.

-Please note that Day 2 may be challenging to beginning canoeists.
 For your safety, please inform safety officers if it is your first time in a canoe.

 Safety Briefings are held each morning after breakfast.
 All participants are required to attend safety briefings each morning.